pyscripter/python4delphi/PythonForDelphi/Demos/readme.txt

 Demo31	Using WrapDelphi to access Delphi Form attributes (Requires Delphi5 or later) Demo32	Demo08 revisited using WrapDelphi (Requires Delphi7 or later) Demo33  Using Threads inside Python
 Demo34  Dynamically creating, destroying and recreating PythonEngine.
-Uses PytonVersions
+Uses PythonVersions